 TURNING SPEND INTO GAINS

 Corporate travel and entertainment (T&E) programs have grown in size and sophistication over the decades.
-Companies now spend an average of up to 12%* of their entire budget on T&E, and many have implemented truly global T&E payment programs, despite local and regional fragmentation.
+According to the Global Business Travel Association, business travel spending grew globally to $305 billion in 2018 from $292 billion in 2017—and is projected to grow another 3.1% in 2019*.
+Many companies have implemented truly global T&E payment programs, despite local and regional fragmentation.
 But the greatest progress may lie ahead, as innovative technologies, policies and partnerships lead to significant new gains for both companies and business travelers.

 EMBRACING THE DIGITAL AGENDA